tldr-pages/tldr/pages/common/shasum.md

 `shasum --check --quiet {{path/to/file}}`

-- Calculate the SHA1 checksum from stdin:
+- Calculate the SHA1 checksum from `stdin`:

 `{{some_command}} | shasum`